patmllr/snib/README.md

 ## 🧠 Best Practices

-- Always install snib inside a virtual environment.
+- Use a virtual environment inside your project directory.
-- `venv` and `prompts` are automatically excluded from scans.
-- Use `--smart` to focus on code and avoid unnecessary large files.
+- Run with `--smart` to focus on source code and skip large irrelevant files.
-- Adjust `--chunk-size` based on your target LLM and the table above.
+- Adjust `--chunk-size` for your target LLM (see [Chunk Size Table](#-rule-of-thumb-for-chunk-size)).

 ## 🌱 Contributing New Features